-Tohoku University welcomed 22 new international undergraduates to the Future Global Leadership (FGL) programme in an online ceremony on September 29.
+Tohoku University has welcomed 20 new international undergraduates, representing 10 countries, to the Future Global Leadership (FGL) programme.
+An entrance ceremony was held at Kawauchi campus on September 29.

-To prepare for the programme, the FGL students attended three months of pre-enrollment activities online during the summer, such as Japanese language lessons and special assignments to review their knowledge of STEM subjects.
-They also went through an orientation session to learn how to access Tohoku University's lectures and campus services online.
+To prepare for the programme, the FGL students attended three months of "pre-enrollment education" online during the summer.
+They had Japanese language lessons with Tohoku University students and worked on special assignments meant to review their level of knowledge and proficiency within the various STEM subjects.

 Future Global Leadership Office